• Home

 Cybersecurity researchers from watchTowr Labs have issued a critical warning regarding a newly discovered exploit chain that could allow unauthenticated attackers to achieve remote code execution (RCE) on thousands of Sitecore Experience Platform instances.
 The chain of vulnerabilities, which has been patched but remains a threat to unupdated systems, links a pre-authentication cache poisoning flaw with a post-authentication RCE vulnerability to grant attackers full control of a compromised server.

 The research builds upon a previous report from June detailing three other vulnerabilities, and now uncovers three more, including a vulnerability for HTML cache poisoning (CVE-2025-53693), remote code execution via insecure deserialization (CVE-2025-53691), and an information disclosure bug (CVE-2025-53694).
 According to watchTowr, the exploit chain leverages an exposed ItemService API to enumerate HTML cache keys, which can then be used to inject malicious HTML into the cache.
-This poisoned cache content can then be leveraged to trigger the insecure deserialization vulnerability, leading to arbitrary code execution.
+This poisoned cache content can then be leveraged to trigger the insecure deserialization vulnerability, top to arbitrary code execution.

 This is a particularly potent attack vector because it bypasses the need for an attacker to first gain authenticated access.
 By combining a “pre-auth” cache poisoning flaw with a “post-auth” RCE vulnerability, an attacker can effectively bypass the initial authentication barrier.
 This is made possible because the malicious code is not executed until a legitimate, authenticated user visits the poisoned page, at which point the final stage of the attack is triggered.